RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

     ```

     {{< note >}}
-You can be more efficient and import only the requirements you need, but rgync is always required and can be combined with one or more of these packages according to your OS:
+You can be more efficient and import only the requirements you need, but rgync is always required and can be combined with one or more of these packages according to your backend database:

-- redisgears-requirement-v1-snowflake-sqlalchemy-linux-<os>-x64.zip
+- redisgears-requirement-v1-snowflake-sqlalchemy-linux-\<os>-x64.zip
-- redisgears-requirement-v1-PyMySQL-linux-<os>-x64.zip
+- redisgears-requirement-v1-PyMySQL-linux-\<os>-x64.zip
-- redisgears-requirement-v1-cx-Oracle-linux-<os>-x64.zip
+- redisgears-requirement-v1-cx-Oracle-linux-\<os>-x64.zip
-- redisgears-requirement-v1-cassandra-driver-linux-<os>-x64.zip
+- redisgears-requirement-v1-cassandra-driver-linux-\<os>-x64.zip

 This list can be different or more extensive in newer versions.
     {{< /note >}}

-1. To verify the requirements were imported successfully, run: `RG.PYDUMPREQ`
+1. From the CLI of a node or of a client that is connected to the database, check that the requirements were imported successfully with: `redis-cli RG.PYDUMPREQ`

+    To connect to the database from a client, run: `redis-cli -h <FQDN_of_node> -p <host> [-a <password>]`

     This command returns a list of all available requirements.